 The novel concept of searching, discovering and remotely controlling services introduces a highly dynamic behavior in today's networks.
-This paper provides a brief overview of existing service discovery mechanisms.
-It introduced a more resource aware and robust SDP@HA design, which allows participation of resource lean devices and ensures better error recovery mechanisms.
-Future work in this area will include implementation of the protocol on top of @HA network layer [8].
+This paper provides a brief overview of existing service discovery mechanisms and introduced a more resource aware and robust SDP@HA design, which allows participation of resource lean devices and incorporates better error recovery mechanisms.
+Future work in this area will include performance analysis measurements against existing models [10] for benchmarking using Rapide and implementation of the protocol on top of @HA network layer [8].